 Why People Fear Intimacy And What Can Be Done

-Reviewer Juan Angel
+Medically Reviewed By: Juan Angel

 There's an astounding amount of people worldwide that fear intimacy.
 The numbers are on the increase.
 More people are choosing casual sex and flings over a stable relationship with intimacy.
 People find it easier to be in a relationship that is not on a personal level.
 This can become unhealthy for the individual's mental health, and they also don't get the opportunity to connect with others on an emotional and interpersonal level.

 The fear of intimacy, also called "avoidance anxiety," is a feeling that lingers in an individual's subconscious.
 The person who has a fear of intimacy will never allow others to get close to them on a personal level.
 They also don't share their emotions and feelings with others - not even their partners.
 In some cases, they fear to get intimate in a physical manner.
 They don't allow anyone to touch them and avoid sexual relationships.
 They may also refrain from other types of physical activity as well.

 Accepting a fear of intimacy can be difficult.
 Sometimes, those who have it aren't aware that they have it and people who don't have it are branded with the term by others.
 For example, not being interested in intimacy is not the same as fear of intimacy, though some will say so.
 Sorting through these feelings can be difficult but hopefully this article can help.

 Signs And Symptoms Of A Fear Of Intimacy

 These are the fear of intimacy signs.
 Have a look at these signs if you suspect that you or your partner might have a fear of intimacy:

 - Fearing long-term relationships and breaking them off before reaching that point.